lunacava/apple-watch-face-vertical-time/README.md

 ## Credits

-Design inspired by [**Sliders**](https://apps.garmin.cn/apps/f52a5fbd-f781-41b7-8cda-f407b669706b) watch face for Garmin by QuickApps ([dawnrunner](https://paypal.me/dawnrunner)), which is based on an original concept by fibonacci studios.
+Design inspired by [**Sliders Vartical**](https://apps.garmin.cn/apps/2f3c810a-7f81-4716-b4a9-d39f4445ded2) watch face for Garmin by QuickApps ([dawnrunner](https://paypal.me/dawnrunner)), which is based on an original concept by fibonacci studios.

 ## License